Shuffle is not random

 In shuffle mode the player is playing the same songs.
 Can do something to shuffle be random, and not be "shuffle" with same intervals?

-#2 Updated by Виктор Пономарёв almost 6 years ago
+#2 Updated by Виктор Пономарёв about 6 years ago

 My English is bad.
 I'll try to explain better.

 There is a list of 300 songs.
 If I turn to play the songs in shuffle mode, play the same songs, but do not play other songs from this list.
 As if the player chose a certain interval, and includes songs in sequence.
 But with 300 songs played only a part of them, the other part is not played at all.
 I watch it about 1 year.
 I'm tired of hearing the same thing.
 I want a real change.